Madaline-Rose/CreativeCoding1HW/Final Project Proposal/ReadMe.md

 Proposal:
     I love movies and knew I wanted my prokect based arround it.
 I wanted to challenge myself though.
-I have already done a movi trivia and short interactive stories (basic yes, but still).
+I have already done a movie trivia and short interactive stories (simplistic yes, but still).
 While searching around for inspiration I came across AR movie posters.
 ALthough not huge yet I could find some examples.
 Which lead me to my idea, a digital interactive movie poster!
 When you click on certain objects it might spin, or make a sound.

 Inspiration:
 - I saw on Instagram these people specialize in AR/VR/IRl